Writing Tutor Positions

 Job Title: Writing Tutor

-The Writing Tutor is responsible for working with students who utilize the NMU Writing Center on a one-to-one basis, live and online, on any matter concerning writing.
+The Writing Tutor is responsible for working with students who utilize the Writing Center on a one-to-one basis (in-person and online) on any matter concerning writing.

-After one semester of writing center tutoring, the Writing Tutor will also work with several students from one section of either EN 090 or EN 109, meeting with them each once weekly for one hour, and working closely with the instructor of the assigned course.
+The Writing Tutor will also work with several students from one section of either EN 090 or EN 109, meeting with the students individually one hour per week and working closely with the instructor of the assigned course.

 Duties and Responsibilities

-Contributing to the welcoming and professional nature of the NMU Writing Center.
+- Contribute to the welcoming and professional nature of the Writing Center.

 Additional Desirable Qualifications